opendaylight/integration-packaging/rpm/README.markdown

 ### Installing OpenDaylight via a local RPM

-To install a local OpenDaylight's RPM, perhaps as a sanity check after a build, use `sudo yum install -y <path to ODL RPM>`.
+To install a local OpenDaylight RPM, perhaps as a sanity check after a build, use `sudo yum install -y <path to ODL RPM>`.

 Here's a walk-through of an install and the resulting system changes.